“Jerry Maguire” felt a need to vent and publicly issued what he felt should be the mission statement of his industry.

 It’s sad that I could be possibly be giving away trade secrets that real professionals regard the norm.
 Whether we’re talking video or graphics. you get what you pay for.

 Some of us DO care (and know why).

 I can’t tell you how many times I’ve had a client tell me he or she had no idea what they wanted and as soon as I presented an idea, they got all inspired and took over the creative process with milquetoast suggestions leading to questionable results.
 Just because they’re paying, doesn’t mean their new ideas are all that great and if the product isn’t received well, will they accept some of the blame?
 We all know the answer to that question.

 A few years ago, I was tasked with a project and when I came up with an idea, was approached by the boss who suddenly now had ideas!
 Ideas that took a production that would have taken two days to shoot and edit to (literally) a shoot that took six months and the timeliness of that video was lost… by six months.
 Another project took seven re-edits because the client showed and took comments from other people.
 The last person he showed said it was all a mess, so I showed him the original edit which he said was great.

-The ideal client (and there aren’t too many out there) is one that hires you for what they know you can do and are willing to back off until it’s done.
-Again, if the video comes out great and it included a lot of their input, be ready for the “Why did I hire you?” that gets thrown in your face at some point.
-If the video comes out like crap, we all know they’ll never assume any responsibility for muddying up the creative process and again you’ll be the one to get “Why did I hire you?”
+The ideal client (and there aren’t too many out there) is one that hires you for what they know you’ve done and are willing to back off and let you do it again.
+Again, if a video comes out great and it included a lot of their input, be ready for the “Why did I hire you?” that gets thrown in your face.
+If a video comes out like crap, we all know they’ll NEVER assume any responsibility for muddying up the creative process and again you’ll be the one to get “Why did I hire you?”

 The good news is that all things are cyclical and at some point, the mediocres who’ve diluted the talent pool will be sidestepped for those who know what they’re doing and will be respected for it.